jfdelnero/HxCModPlayer/readme.txt

 - win32/
 The Windows test software.
 (linux & Mac version planned)

+- js_emscripten/
+The Web browser/JavaScript version.
+(Build with Emscripten)

 - packer/
 Data compression utility.
 Used to embed one mod and some graphical stuff into the executable.